sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/upgrade.md

-# Updating Sourcegraph with Kubernetes
+# Upgrading Sourcegraph on Kubernetes without Helm

-> WARNING: This guide applies exclusively to a Kubernetes deployment **without** Helm.
-If using Helm, please go to [Updating Sourcegraph in the Helm guide](helm.md#upgrading-sourcegraph).
+This upgrade guide applies to a Kubernetes deployment **without** Helm.
+If using Helm, please go to [Upgrading Sourcegraph in the Helm guide](helm.md#upgrading-sourcegraph).
-> If you have not deployed Sourcegraph yet, it is higly recommended to use Helm as it simplifies the configuration and greatly simplifies the upgrade process.
-See our [Helm guide](helm.md) for more information.

 A new version of Sourcegraph is released every month (with patch releases in between, released as needed).
 Check the [Sourcegraph blog](https://about.sourcegraph.com/blog) for release announcements.

-> WARNING: Please check the [Kubernetes update notes](../../updates/kubernetes.md) before upgrading to any particular version of Sourcegraph to check if any manual migrations are necessary.
+We highly recommend upgrading one minor release at a time (eg, 3.32 to 3.33 ... not 3.32 to 3.36).

 ## Steps

+1. Please check the [Kubernetes update notes](../../updates/kubernetes.md) before upgrading to any particular version of Sourcegraph to check if any manual migrations are necessary.

-**These steps assume that you have created a `release` branch following the [instructions in the configuration guide](configure.md)**.
+**Note: the remaining steps assume that you have created a `release` branch following the [instructions in the configuration guide](configure.md)**.

-1. Merge the new version of Sourcegraph into your release branch.
+2. Merge the new version of Sourcegraph into your release branch.

    ```bash
    cd $DEPLOY_SOURCEGRAPH_FORK